MohamedElashri/tree/README.md

 ## Notes

 - Ensure your terminal has the necessary permissions to read the directories you want to list.
-- This script provides basic functionality and may not cover all edge cases of the full `tree` command.
+- This script provides basic functionality and may not cover all edge cases of the full `tree`.
-- Customize the script as needed to fit your specific requirements.

 ## Troubleshooting